 Angus bulls, either leased or owned, are turned out with the cows around the first of April, or roughly one month prior to branding.
-Generally, branding takes place April/May.
+Generally, branding takes place in April/May.
 Fall works occur around September/October.

 The heifers calve out in February and March.
-This year, approximately 1,000 head of homegrown heifers calved at both the Guthrie and Dixon Greek locations.
+This year, approximately 1,000 head of homegrown heifers were calved at both the Guthrie and Dixon Greek locations.

 For cattle handling practices and low-stress stockmanship, the ranch relies on talented cowboys working from horseback.
 In an effort to keep stress on the animals to a minimum, pens are situated in pastures to allow a natural flow and funneling effect to gathering cattle.
 Additionally, cattle are handled slowly and quietly.
 The pens and chute systems are designed with cattle behavior in mind.
 Weather plays a major role in when and how the cattle are processed too.
-For example, hot weather will delay working the cattle to avoid risk of stressing the calves.
+For example, hot weather will delay working the cattle to avoid the risk of stressing the calves.

 The health of the animals is of utmost importance.
 The ranch does not cut corners with vaccinations and control of external and internal parasites.
-Because of the ranch’s attention to herd health there is less need for doctoring and the use of antibiotics.
+Because of the ranch’s attention to herd health, there is less need for doctoring and the use of antibiotics.
 If, and when, cattle need to be treated with antibiotics, they receive an ear notch.
 Those marked individuals are disqualified from the All-Natural Program but are still qualified for the premium NHTC Program.

 While the ranch holds to its traditions, the managers are early adopters of progressive herd management practices such as electronic identification and digital record keeping.
-When the cattle are vaccinated against brucellosis, an eID and hang down tag are placed to allow for accurate and specific record keeping.
+When the cattle are vaccinated against brucellosis, an eID and hang-down tag are placed to allow for accurate and specific record keeping.
 Cow records include information on her bred status, vaccination dates, birth records and progeny performance.
 From birth to the processing plant, eID allows true traceability in addition to helping with the bottom line and overall herd productivity.

 Stories On The Range.